Updates

 Fastest AI video tool in the category, by a lot.
 Worst billing practices in the category, also by a lot.

 I ran 30+ clips across Pika Labs’ free and paid tiers.
 About 74% came back usable โ€” which sounds fine until you realise the other 26% were physically broken, completely off-prompt, or just glitched beyond use.
 Every single one of those failures still charged credits.
-That’s the thing you need to know before you start generating.

-The upside is real though.
-At its best โ€” a well-prompted Pikaffect, a Pikaframes transition, a slow-motion atmospheric clip โ€” Pika produces content that actually stops a scroll.
+The upside is real.
+At its best โ€” a well-prompted Pikaffect, a Pikaframes transition, a slow-motion atmospheric clip โ€” Pika produces content that stops a scroll.
 The first time I applied Inflate to a product shot, I physically stood up from my chair.
-I’m not going to dress that up.
 The tool earns that reaction.

 And at $8/month with commercial use included, it’s the cheapest entry into serious AI video I’ve found.

-The problem is that Pika Labs โ€” a company sitting on $470 million in funding โ€” has looked at all of this evidence for over a year and decided not to fix it.
+The problem is that Pika Labs โ€” a company that has raised $135 million at a $470 million valuation โ€” has looked at all of this evidence for over a year and decided not to fix it.
 No cancel button.
 Support that doesn’t respond.
 Credits that disappear on failed generations with no recourse.
 When a pattern’s that consistent and that deliberate, it tells you something about what the company values.
-Spoiler: it isn’t you.

 The Good Stuff